Priam at the Feet of Achilles

-Priam at the Feet of Achilles (1809) or French Priam aux pieds d'Achille is an oil-on-canvas painting by Jérôme-Martin Langlois.
+Priam at the Feet of Achilles (1809) or French Priam aux pieds d'Achille is an oil-on-canvas painting by the French artist Jérôme-Martin Langlois.
 The painting won first prize at the Grand Prix de Rome.

 History

 Jérôme-Martin Langlois completed the painting titled Priam aux pieds d'Achille in 1809.
 It is housed at the Beaux-Arts de Paris.

 Description

-Priam at the feet of Achilles is an oil-on-canvas painting by Jérôme-Martin Langlois completed in 1809.
 The dimensions of the painting are 113 cm x 146 cm.
 The subject is from the Iliad and shows Priam, who has entered the Greek camp to offer a ransom for his deceased son Hector's body.
 Achilles had been dragging the body of Hector behind his chariot as he circled the outer walls of Troy.
 The painting is a portrayal of the love of a father: in the painting Priam begs Achilles for the body of his son.

 Reception

 The painting won first prize at the Grand Prix de Rome in 1809.